Greenwich Time Signal: Crashing the pips

 In the late 1980s Radio 1 featured the pips played over a station jingle during Jakki Brambles' early show and Simon Mayo's breakfast show.
 This was not strictly "crashing the pips" as they were not intended to be used as an accurate time signal.

-During her final broadcast as presenter on BBC Radio 4's The Today Programme – following 11 years sharing the post – Mishal Husain asked for forgiveness having previously "crashed the pips".
+In her final broadcast as presenter on BBC Radio 4's The Today Programme—following 11 years sharing the post—Mishal Husain asked for forgiveness having previously crashed the pips, among "any other dastardly deeds".
 Husain remarked that "in the tradition of [her] faith, when people used to go on pilgrimage in generations past, they would not only take leave of their associates, but they would ask for their forgiveness because in those days many would not return from the arduous journey."

 Technical problems

-At 8 am on 17 September 2008, to the surprise of John Humphrys, the day's main presenter on the Today programme, and Johnnie Walker, who was standing in for Terry Wogan on Radio 2, the pips went "adrift" by six seconds, and broadcast seven pips rather than six.
+At 8:00 a.m. on 17 September 2008, to the surprise of John Humphrys, the day's main presenter on the Today programme, and Johnnie Walker, who was standing in for Terry Wogan on Radio 2, the pips went "adrift" by six seconds, and broadcast seven pips rather than six.
 This was traced to a problem with the pip generator, which was rectified by switching it off and on again.
 Part of Humphrys' surprise was probably because of his deliberate avoidance of crashing the pips with the help of an accurate clock in the studio.

 A sudden total failure in the generation of the audio pulses that constitute the pips was experienced on 31 May 2011 and silence was unexpectedly broadcast in place of the 17:00 signal.
 The problem was traced to the power supply of the equipment which converts the signal from the atomic clocks into an audible signal.
 Whilst repairs were underway the BBC elected to broadcast a "dignified silence" in place of the pips at 19:00.
 By 19:45 the same day the power supply was repaired and the 20:00 pips were broadcast as normal.